-- 107. In terms of scale, this represents how grave is the impact for negative impacts and how beneficial the impact is or could be for positive impacts.
-The scale of a negative impact can depend on whether the impact leads to non-compliance with laws or regulations; for example, if a negative impact leads to a violation of human rights.
-In this context, a reasonable objective measure to assess the various impacts may not be available (i.e. a quantitative measure); hence, the need to define thresholds (in some cases, qualitative ones). - 108.
+- ± 00 -In terms of scale, this represents how grave is the impact for negative impacts and how beneficial the impact is or could be for positive impacts.
+Aspects that affect the The scale of a negative impact can bedepend on whether the impact leads to non-compliance with laws or regulations; for example, if a negative impact leads to a violation of human rights.
+In this context, a reasonable objective measure of impacts to be used in the categorisation of assess the various impacts may not be available (i.e. a quantitative measure).
+Hence the relevance of using the principle of relative - severity amongst the various impacts); hence, the need to categorise them.
+The scale is also linked to the irremediable character.
+In the case of positive impacts, the irredeemable character is not a factor to consider. define thresholds (in some cases, qualitative ones). - 81-108.
 In terms of scope, the measurement may vary depending on the sustainability matter in question.
-In some cases, the number of individuals affected could be the appropriate basis (for example, percent of employees or in other cases the number of countries /factories affected by such matter may be relevant (for example, 40 percent of the factories are connected to an environmental negative impact).
-The scope factor could be assessed on a more quantitative basis than the other factors and hence translating this value into a soft quantitative scale such as the 1 to 5 mentioned above could be more direct. - 109.
-For positive impacts, the criteria are scale and scope and apply analogously.
+In some cases, the number of individuals affected could be the appropriate basis (for example, percent of employees) or in other cases the number of countries /factories affected by such matter may be relevant (for example, 40 percent of the suppliers factories are in countries where such connected to an environmental negative impact-arises).
+The scope factor could be assessed on a more quantitative basis than the other factors and hence translating this value into a soft quantitative scale such as the 1 to 5 mentioned above could be more direct. - 4For positive impacts, the criteria are scale and scope and apply analogously.

-3.6.2 Potential impacts
+3.6.2 Potential impacts-

-- For potential impacts, the likelihood dimension is to be considered together with the severity of the impacts.
-However, in the case of human rights impacts, as specified in ESRS 1 paragraph 45, severity takes precedence over likelihood when identifying material matters. - 111.
+- 82.110.
+For potential impacts, the likelihood dimension is to be considered together with the severity of the impacts.
+However, in the case of human rights impacts, as specified in ESRS 1 paragraph 45, severity takes precedence over likelihood when identifying material matters. - 83.111.
 Following on the illustration above, the methodology would be the same and the likelihood dimension would be added.
 To this extent and to simplify its representation, the three factors within severity would be combined altogether into the severity axis and likelihood of occurrence would be represented in the horizontal axis. - In terms of likelihood, the likelihood of a potential negative impact refers to the probability of the impact happening.
 The likelihood of an impact can be measured or determined qualitatively or quantitatively, depending on the available information.
 It could be described using general terms (e.g., unlikely, highly likely) or mathematically using probability (e.g., 10 in 100, 10 percent) or a frequency over a given time-period (e.g., once every 10 years).